Updated by Ben Stegner on 12 July 2017.

 - CTRL + ALT + Arrow Keys will flip your display to 0, 90, 180, or 270 degrees.
 Unless you have a tablet PC you probably won’t ever want your display shifted, so use CTRL + ALT + UP to get it right-side up again.
 If you’re the mischievous type, this function make a great PC practical joke to play on your friends.

 - By pressing SHIFT five times in a row, you’ll hear a beep and see a message telling you about Sticky Keys.
-This Windows accessibility function allows people who have trouble pressing two keys at once to use their keyboard – for example, to press CTRL + ALT + DEL with Sticky Keys enabled, you could tap CTRL, then ALT, and then DEL, one at a time.
+This Windows accessibility function allows people who have trouble pressing two keys at once to use their keyboard.
+For example, to press CTRL + ALT + DEL with Sticky Keys enabled, you could tap CTRL, then ALT, and then DEL, one at a time.

 For most, this is just a Windows annoyance you won’t ever want enabled, so it’s wise to disable the prompt so you stop being pestered about it.
 Tap SHIFT five times to get the pop-up (if it doesn’t come up, you’ve already disabled it) and then choose to go to the Ease of Access Center, where you can disable the shortcut.

-There are Shortcuts in Life
+There Are Shortcuts in Life

 What are your most-used Windows keyboard shortcuts?
 Did you learn any new useful hotkeys here?
-Leave a comment (there’s no shortcut for doing so!) and let me know what you think of the list!
+Leave a comment (there’s no shortcut for doing so!) and let us know what you think of the list!